Anime: Magical Girl Lyrical Nanoha

 , aiming to be a more straightforward adaptation with more All There in the Manual

-along with its sequel Magical Girl Lyrical Nanoha A's
+took over distribution of the original series and its sequel Magical Girl Lyrical Nanoha A's

 Only general tropes for the series are listed here.
 For character-specific ones, check out the character sheets.

 The original series provides examples of:

 - Animation Bump: The first episode is too smoothly done.
 Observe.